Modeling the diffusion-erosion crossover dynamics in drug release: Results and discussion

-which makes $\tau$ satisfy the expected linear (quadratic) behavior in the small (large) erosion limit, with $\kappa_c$ being the size dependent crossover erosion rate, for which $\mu(\kappa_c)=1/2$.
+which makes $\tau$ satisfy the expected linear (quadratic) behavior in the small (large) erosion limit, with $\kappa_c$ being the size dependent crossover erosion rate, for which $\mu(\kappa_c)=1/2$ (\textit{e.g.}, see Fig.~\ref{fig5}).
 The effective diffusion $D(\kappa)$ is given by:

-with $F(\kappa)$ being a function that switches off the diffusion coefficient $D_0$ as the membrane covering the device becomes stiffer.
+with $F(\kappa)$ a function that switches off the diffusion coefficient $D_0$ as the membrane covering the device becomes stiffer.
 The limiting behavior of $F(\kappa)$ must satisfy

 since drug molecules cannot escape from the device without erosion, and

 for recovering the limit of simple diffusion.
 With these definitions, we were able to use the simulations results presented in Fig.~\ref{fig4} to fit Eq.~(\ref{eq:deff}) with $F(\kappa)$ given by the function: